 All of the year one tasks listed above apply here as well; the main difference being that by the second year, following one full year of on farm experience, an apprentice has a firmer grasp of our farm’s standard operating procedures, work flow, cropping systems and the seasonal cycles governing our production.

 Farming is physically demanding and rewarding.
 We are seeking folks with the following attributes: a good attitude, the ability to communicate clearly, a sense of order, cleanliness and efficiency, and authentic interest in farming as a trade.

-Interns will have a spacious canvas wall or bell tent as their own personal space.
-There will be access to the following shared spaces: an indoor kitchen, bathroom, shower, sauna, and composting toilet.
+Apprentices will have a spacious canvas wall tent as their own personal space.
+There will be access to the following shared spaces: an indoor kitchen, bathroom, shower, sauna, and outhouse.
 Details of room and board/stipend arrangement to be discussed upon interview.